 Undervolting is decreasing the operating voltage of a CPU or GPU.
-As explained above, sometimes the overclocking will make your life miserable by drastically reducing battery life and increasing temperature of the system.
+As explained above, sometimes overclocking will make your life miserable by drastically reducing battery life and increasing temperature of the system.
 In such cases, you need to undervolt your CPU or GPU.

-In case of a PC, undervolting helps a lot in regulating these voltages and keeping the temperatures within limits.
+In the case of a PC, undervolting helps a lot in regulating these voltages and keeping the temperatures within limits.
 For laptops, it is of much more importance as it improves battery life and increase its health as well.

 What is Underclocking?

 Most of the times both underclocking and undervolting are used as an alternative to each other.
 Underclocking is decreasing the clock performance of a CPU or GPU to operate at lower performance levels.
-This decrease the performance levels of a system, however, helps a lot in avoiding the heating issues.
+This decreases the performance levels of a system, however, helps a lot in avoiding the heating issues.